dr-jts/postgis-patterns/lines/line.md

 * use `ST_LineSubstring(my_line.geom, min(fraction), max(fraction))` with a GROUP BY on the line id to get subline

 #### Solution 2 - Extract subline with all points added

+Comment: this probably only works for a single line and using all points in a table.

 ```sql
 SELECT  id, ST_Makeline(geom) AS geom
 FROM   (